From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems: Foundation Model Integration for Language-Guided Robotics

-\paragraph{Definition.} Vision-Language-Action (VLA) models operate in an end-to-end manner, directly translating visual observations and natural language instructions into low-level actions without decoupled perception, language, and control modules (Fig.~\ref{fig2}a).
+\paragraph{Definition.} VLAs operate in an end-to-end manner, directly translating visual observations and natural language instructions into low-level actions without decoupled perception, language, and control modules (Fig.~\ref{fig2}a).
 Two mainstream paradigms have emerged within this framework: auto-regressive and diffusion-based action generation.
 Through large-scale pretraining, these models acquire broad capabilities that support generalization across tasks.
 However, efficient adaptation to real-world settings remains a significant challenge.

-\paragraph{Autoregressive VLA Models.} Autoregressive VLA models typically process language and visual inputs, employing various tokenization strategies to convert multimodal data into a unified latent space.
-Then the transformer-based decoder generates actions step-by-step in an autoregressive manner conditioned on the input context and previously generated actions, allowing structured action generation and planning.

-Building on the previous groundbreaking models such as RT-1 \cite{brohan2022rt}, RT-2 \cite{brohan2023rt} and VIMA \cite{jiang2022vima}, OpenVLA \cite{kim2024openvla} emerges as an important open-source method, combining a fine-tuned Llama 2 (7B) model with DinoV2 and SigLIP for visual tokenization, pretrained on the Open-X-Embodiment dataset \cite{o2024open} consisting of 970k real-world robot demonstrations.
-TraceVLA \cite{zheng2024tracevla} improves OpenVLA with visual trace prompting to enhance spatiotemporal awareness.
-Emma-X \cite{sun2024emma} further refines dataset quality using a trajectory segmentation and Embodied Chain-of-Thought reasoning.
-This work is followed by NORA \cite{hung2025nora}, which uses Qwen-2.5-VL-3B as backbone and pretrained on the Open-X-Embodiment dataset.
-In parallel, other efforts integrate tactile sensing into robot perception \cite{yang2024binding,zhao2024transferable}, supporting more generic robot policies.
-Other recent developments include distilling spatial representations from VLMs, e.g., Gemini-Robitics \cite{gemini}, and enriching training with additional features, such as 3D spatial relationships in SpatialVLA \cite{qu2025spatialvla}, task-centric latent space in UniVLA \cite{bulearning}, and integrating multimodal understanding with action prediction in ChatVLA \cite{zhou2025chatvla} and UP-VLA \cite{zhang2025up}.

-\paragraph{Diffusion-based VLA Models.} Diffusion-based VLA models formulate action generation as a denoising process over latent trajectories.
-Given a noisy version of a full action sequence, the model learns to recover the true trajectory conditioned on language and vision.

-Diffusion Policy (DP) \cite{chi2023diffusion} pioneered the use of diffusion model for visuomotor policy representation, laying the foundation for subsequent multimodal approaches.
-Octo \cite{team2024octo} uses conditional diffusion decoding for action sequence prediction.
-Rather than lightweight diffusion heads, \cite{reuss2024multimodal, wen2024diffusion, li2024cogact} use larger and more dedicated diffusion policy modules the as action decoder.
-DTP \cite{fan2025diffusion} introduces a trajectory-level guidance to enhance diffusion-based planning.
-Recent works such as $\pi_0$ \cite{black2024pi_0} and $\pi_{0.5}$ \cite{intelligence2025pi_} integrate a pretrained VLM with a flow-matching-based action expert to model action distributions.
-These models often utilize FAST \cite{pertsch2025fast} for efficient compressed action tokenization.
-HybridVLA \cite{liu2025hybridvla} unifies diffusion and autoregressive action prediction within a single LLM-based framework.
-A growing focus is placed on adapting VLA models to diverse embodiments including bimanual manipulation and humanoid robots, such as RDT-1b \cite{liu2024rdt}, DexVLA \cite{wen2025dexvla} and GR00T N1 \cite{bjorck2025gr00t}.